-Two high-speed voltage or current DACs support 8-bit output signals at update rate of 8 Msps in current DAC (IDAC) and 1 Msps in voltage DAC (VDAC).
+Four high-speed voltage or current DACs support 8-bit output signals at an update rate of up to 8 Msps.
 They can be routed out of any GPIO pin.
 You can create higher resolution voltage PWM DAC outputs using the UDB array.
-This can be used to create a pulse width modulated (PWM) DAC of up to 10 bits, at up to 48 kHz.
+This can be used to create a PWM DAC of up to 10 bits, at up to 48 kHz.
 The digital DACs in each UDB support PWM, PRS, or delta-sigma algorithms with programmable widths.

-In addition to the ADC and DACs, the analog subsystem provides multiple:
+In addition to the ADC, DACs, and DFB, the analog subsystem provides multiple:

 - Uncommitted opamps

 - Configurable switched capacitor/continuous time (SC/CT) blocks.
 These support:

 - Transimpedance amplifiers

 - □ Programmable gain amplifiers

-- Mixers
+- □ Mixers

-- □ Other similar analog components
+- Other similar analog components